 Maximum No. of Residential Units 500

 *Uniform, permanent covered parking spaces integrated into the parking lot servicing residential dwelling units (located behind buildings), and trash enclosures shall be permitted.
-This shall not be interpreted to allow carports.
+Uniform permanent covered parking spaces featuring solar panels, located behind a building may be permitted by the MRSB, This language shall not be interpreted to allow carports.

 **The mixed-use buildings located on lots 7 & 8 shall be designed to allow retail uses on the entire ground floor; however, this retail may be phased in over time.
 Initially only one-fifth (1/5) of the ground floor space shall be required to be retail use.
 The MSRB may approve exceptions to this.

-***The MSRB will determine the setbacks along Market Drive, 1st Street, and 3rd Street based upon the future intended uses of those parcels.
+***The MSRB will determine the setbacks along Market St, Civic Dr, Commons Dr, and Promenade St based upon the future intended uses of those parcels.

 The Development Standards – Gateway District